How to Sign Up for Community Service: Quick and Easy Steps

 • Community Facebook groups

-What are some options for doing community service online?
+What are some options for online community service?

 • Transcribing historical documents